 Achieved dose distribution is characterized by a steep distal and lateral fall-off.
 On average, the lateral and distal penumbras are 1.4 mm and 1.5 mm, respectively.
 OPTIS2 allows precise delivery of the requested range (2SD = 0.13 mm) and dose in the SOBP (2SD = 1.9%).

 For an accurate patient positioning in respect to the treatment beam, OPTIS2 areal is equipped with two x-rays units aligned with the treatment isocenter providing orthogonal imaging of patient’s eye.
 Patient is seated in a treatment chair facing the nozzle with his head immobilized using individual mask and bite block.
 The chair is mounted on a hexapod robot allowing a 6-degrees-of-freedom positioning of patient.
-Position of an eye (gazing angle) is defined through the fixation light – a small LED that can be placed to any point in the proximity of the nozzle and patient has to watch.
+Position of an eye (gazing angle) is defined through the fixation light – a small LED lamp that can be placed to any point in the proximity of the nozzle and the patient must fixe the light with his eye.
 Intrafractional motion of patient eye is monitored using compact surveillance cameras.